Lyve Services Data Privacy Agreement

 Description of the technical and organizational measures implemented by the data importer(s) (including any relevant certifications) to ensure an appropriate level of security, taking into account the nature, scope, context and purpose of the processing, and the risks for the rights and freedoms of natural persons.

 Seagate implements, maintains, monitors and, where necessary, updates its comprehensive written information security program.
-Seagate's information security program contains administrative, technical, and physical safeguards to protect Company Personal Information against anticipated threats or hazards to its security, confidentiality, or integrity (such as unauthorized access, collection, use, copying, modification, disposal, or disclosure, unauthorized, unlawful, or accidental loss, destruction, acquisition, or damage, or any other unauthorized form of processing) (“Information Security Program”).
+Seagate's information security program contains administrative, technical, and physical safeguards to protect Company Personal Information against anticipated threats or hazards to its security, confidentiality, or integrity (such as unauthorized access, collection, use, copying, modification, disposal, or disclosure, unauthorized, unlawful, or accidental loss, destruction, acquisition, or damage, or any other unauthorized form of Processing) (“Information Security Program”).

 Seagate has a separate and dedicated Information Security team that manages Seagate's Information Security Program.
 This team facilitates and supports independent audits and assessments performed by third parties.
 Company acknowledges that the Information Security Program is subject to technical progress and development and that Seagate may update or modify such program from time to time, provided that such updates and modifications do not result in the degradation of the overall security of the Lyve Services purchased by Company.